V4Fire/Client/src/super/i-page/README.md

 * The component sets the root `active` modifier on activation/deactivation.

-* The component API doesn't support functional or flyweight components.

 * The component extends [[iData]].

 * The component implements the [[iVisible]] trait.